About Us

 As a Science Teacher in the Upper School, Chris’ teaching philosophy emphasizes making and doing, hands-on investigative science in the lab, and analyzing data to make connections.

-Chris is a member of the National Science Teachers Association, the National Association of Independent Schools, and the National Soccer Coaches Association of America.
-In his spare time, he loves traveling the world and being in the outdoors mountain biking, sea kayaking, and sailing, as well as spending time with his wife and two kids.
+In his spare time, he loves traveling the world and being in the outdoors mountain biking, sea kayaking, and snowboarding, as well as spending time with his wife and two kids.

 Our Greatest Asset